opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

 ![Query Lifecycle](/assets/media/blog-images/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch/query_lifecycle.png){:class="img-centered"}

-The query processing workflow consists of several transformation stages, converting a query from raw text into various intermediate representations before the final form that is executed.
+The query processing workflow consists of several transformation stages, converting a query from raw text into various intermediate representations and then the final form that is ultimately executed.
 Here's a breakdown of the main stages:

 1. **Query parsing**:
    First, the SQL query text is parsed using ANTLR4, which converts the raw query into a parse tree.
 This tree is then transformed into an AST, which represents the hierarchical syntactic structure of the query in a more abstract form.